WellthCare

 When you budget for these three value streams, you activate a self-reinforcing cycle:

-- Fuel your decision-making with real outcomes and insights.
+3. Fuel decision-making with real outcomes and insights.

-- Reinvest the captured savings back into the system-boosting incentives, wealth building, or your bottom line.
+5. Reinvest the captured savings into the system—boosting incentives, wealth building, or your bottom line.

-This isn't a one-time project; it's a sustainable engine that compounds value over time.
+This isn't a one-off project.
+It's a sustainable engine that compounds value over time.

 Closing the Spreadsheet, Opening the Future

 The question for today's benefits leader isn't "How do we cut costs?" but "How do we build value?"
-By embracing the Health-to-Wealth Flywheel, you transform your benefits package from a perennial headache into a powerful catalyst for growth.
-You stop funding waste and start investing in a system where employee health directly builds employee wealth-and a stronger, more resilient organization.
+Adopt the Health-to-Wealth Flywheel and turn your benefits package from a perennial headache into a catalyst for growth.
+Stop funding waste.
+Start investing in a system where employee health builds employee wealth—and a stronger, more resilient organization.